diphtherial/factorio-autocar/README.md

 4. **Pause:** stops the car for a few seconds, then allows it to resume.
 5. **Speed Up/Down:** increases or decreases the car's speed, respectively, which also changes fuel consumption.
 There is a maximum and minimum speed, configurable in the config.lua file.
 6. **Stall:** hold the car until the circuit condition on the attached lamp is satisfied.
 Must be powered and the lamp must be connected to a circuit network to function.
 The smart-chest part can also be connected to a circuit network, and will publish the car's inventory to the attached network.
+7. **Board:** causes a player standing within a 2-block vicinity of the car to be sucked up as a passenger.
+8. **Eject:** if a player is in the car, they will be ejected to a safe location.

 There is also an **Idle Tile** (still in development) that can be used to have the car place a tile automatically after some time elapses.
 When a stack of idle tiles are placed in the trunk, the car will remove one item from the first stack of idle tiles it finds (scanning left-to-right, bottom-to-top).
 When the last idle tile is removed, and a tile directive is in the immediately next inventory slot, that tile directive will be placed in front of the car.
 This allows you to do things like dispatch a car with a stack of idle tiles and a reverse tile immediately after it to set up a loop to a far-off destination quickly.
 You can set up sequences of tiles to place by interspersing idle tiles and tile directives in the inventory (e.g. to construct a circular loop).